The Value of Preventive Health: Degrees & Careers in Early Care

 • Dentistry 101: This resource explains what a dentist is and offers additional information about dental schools and specialty options.

-• Dental Disease Protection: The American Dental Association describes in-depth how different preventive measures can protect teeth and reduce disease.
+• Preventative Care: Delta Dental offers in-depth articles about different measures that can protect teeth and potentially counteract disease.

 Skin Cancer Screening

 A skin cancer screening is a visual examination of your skin either by yourself or by a healthcare provider.
-The screening should check any unusually sized, colored, textured, or shaped moles or birthmarks since these could indicate one of the three skin cancers.
+The screening should check any unusually sized, colored, textured, or shaped moles and birthmarks since these could indicate one of the three skin cancers.
 The two most common skin cancers are basal cell and squamous cell cancers that rarely spread and are usually curable.
-The third kind of skin cancer is called melanoma which is rarer but also more dangerous because it spreads easily.
+The third kind of skin cancer, melanoma, is rarer but also more dangerous because it spreads easily.
 If skin cancer is suspected, a biopsy will be performed and tested.

 • Light skin tone